yeeet0421/310_final/readme.md

      webservice = https://your-api-gateway-url
      ```

-### CLI Client Setup
+### Client Setup Usage

-The Resume Analyzer CLI client requires a configuration file to connect to the AWS services.
-A sample configuration file named `benfordapp-client-config.ini` should be created with the following format:
+The Resume Analyzer  client requires a configuration file to connect to the AWS services.
+A sample configuration file named `resumeapp-client-config.ini` should be created with the following format:

 ```ini
 [client]
 webservice = https://your-api-gateway-url
 ```

-The CLI client will automatically read this configuration file to establish connection with the backend services.
+The  client will automatically read this configuration file to establish connection with the backend services.

 ## Using the Resume Analyzer